XinyiYing/D3Dnet/README.md

 ***Compile deformable 3D convolution***: <br>
 1. Cd to ```code/dcn```.
 2. For Windows users, run  ```cmd make.bat```.
 For Linux users, run ```bash make.sh```.
 The scripts will build D3D automatically and create some folders.
-3. See `test.py` for example usage.
+3. We offer customized settings for any dimension (e.g., Temporal, Height, Width) you want to deform.
+See D3Dnet/code/dcn/test.py for more details.

 ## Datasets